gbeine/prosody-modules/mod_muc_media_metadata/README.markdown

+---
+labels:
+- 'Stage-Alpha'
+summary: 'Experimental module to add metadata to media in MUCs' ...

 # Introduction

 This module adds additional metadata to media shared in a MUC.
 This can help clients make decisions and provide better UI and enhanced privacy, by knowing things like file size without needing to make external network requests.

+**NOTE:** This is an experimental module.
+It is not supported by any clients, and therefore is mainly of interest to client developers who wish to explore the idea.

 # Configuring